uopsdod/aws-serverless-course/lambda_dependency_zip/README.md

     --function-name $FUNCTION_NAME \
     --zip-file fileb://$ZIP_FILE

-# 測試 Lambda (Console)
- - note: note: 無法直接看到/編輯程式碼了
- - 點擊 Test - 預期回應: "Unzipped size must be smaller than 262144000 bytes"
+ - 預期回應: "An error occurred (InvalidParameterValueException) when calling the UpdateFunctionCode operation: Unzipped size must be smaller than 262144000 bytes"